 Another candle-as-art option is this one from Laguna Candles, founded by Sharie Hendricks in 2003.
 The brand collaborates with local artisans to create handblown and sculpted vessels and candles made from a soy-coconut-wax blend and unbleached cotton wicks.

 228 Grant Street Candle Co. makes all-natural soy-wax candles with a simple formula: wax, wick, and scent.
 The candles are hand-poured and packed in Baltimore County.
 This one is inspired by the tropics and has top notes of melon and peach along with notes of plumeria flowers and jasmine.

 Joyaa started Glow Candle Bar as a hobby, but it quickly turned into a full-fledged business.
 The brand sells candles made from a blend of coconut and apricot wax and essential oils sourced from all over the world.
 Every candle is hand-poured and comes in reusable glass metallic jars.
 Featuring a wood wick, this candle has base notes of vanilla, patchouli, and labdanum, along with notes of black rose, cumin, pink peppercorn, grapefruit, and plum.

 With a minimal approach to branding and fragrances, Antik Lakay uses a high-quality soy-wax blend and cotton wicks to craft its candles.
-This one, called Victory, features a blend of cocoa, Rose de Mai, and vanilla — formulated, Lakay says, to make you feel triumphant.
-These are currently available for preorder and will go into production the first week of September.
+This one, called Growth, features a blend of fir needles, frankincense, and oud — formulated, Lakay says, to create year-round winters.